TechnionTDK/jbs-json23plet/README.md

     .preficate(Predicate) // taken from Ontology.java class might be also uri.
     .object(Resource) // taken from Ontology.java class might be also uri.

+### Regex
+Source code:

+      src/main/java/json23plet/modules/Regex.java
+A simple implemantion of java regex.

+#### Usege

+      regex(a.*) // load the regex
+        .match("abc") // check if the string match to the regex.

 ### Generators
 As mentioned above, json23plet know to take a specific user generator and run it.
 By using this, you can generate a new RDF triplet file from your json file.